How to Treat and Prevent Frost Bite on Dog Paws

 You can use tepid or lukewarm water to stop further tissue damage to extremities that were most affected by the cold.

 This means that it should be barely warm.
-Think about body temperature and how frost bite can reduce blood flow to the extremities.
+Think about core body temperature and how frost bite can reduce blood flow to the extremities.

 Water compresses about 100 F will feel slightly warmer than your skin, so when you stick your finger in it, it should almost feel like nothing.
 This is ideal for mild cases.